Intersections of hyperplanes and conic sections in $\mathbf{R}^n$: Quadratic form representation of hyperboloids, ellipsoids and cones

 Assume that $c < a$.
 To prove that $E_1 \subseteq Q$, expand expression \eqref{E1}, square both sides, and substitute the parameters and vectors of the ellipsoid $E$ to obtain expression \eqref{HQ1}.
 A similar argument starting with \eqref{E2} shows that $E_2 \subseteq Q$.

 To show reverse set inclusion, assume that $\mathbf{x} \in Q$ and apply the argument above in reverse, introducing either $\mathbf{p}_1$ or $\mathbf{p}_2$.
 One case leads to $\mathbf{x} \in E_1 = E$ and $c < a$.
-The other case leads to $\mathbf{x} \in H_2$ and $c > a$.
+The other case leads to $\mathbf{x} \in H$ and $c > a$.
 Thus $Q = E$ with $c < a$, or $Q = H$ with $c > a$. $\Box$

-Direct computation shows that if $\epsilon > 1$, the matrix $ [ \epsilon^2 \mathbf{v} \mathbf{v}^T-I ]$ in \eqref{HQ1} has eigenvalue $\epsilon^2-1$ of multiplicity one with $\mathbf{v}$ as the corresponding eigenvector, and that $-1$ is an eigenvalue of multiplicity $n-1$, with corresponding eigenvectors orthogonal to $\mathbf{v}$ and mutually orthogonal.
+Observe that $[I - \epsilon^2 \mathbf{v} \mathbf{v}^T]$ is similar to a Householder matrix.
+Direct computation shows that the matrix in \eqref{HQ1} has eigenvalue $1-\epsilon^2$ of multiplicity one with $\mathbf{v}$ as the corresponding eigenvector, and that $1$ is an eigenvalue of multiplicity $n-1$, with corresponding eigenvectors orthogonal to $\mathbf{v}$ and mutually orthogonal.
 Thus $Q$ is symmetric about its major axis.
-Observe that if $Q$ is an ellipsoid, so that $\epsilon < 1$, then the matrix $ [ \epsilon^2 \mathbf{v} \mathbf{v}^T-I ]$ is negative definite, but the right hand side of \eqref{HQ1} is negative, so that the representation $Q$ is consistent with the the representation of an ellipsoid in terms of a quadratic form with positive definite matrix.
+Observe that if $Q$ is an ellipsoid, so that $\epsilon < 1$, then the matrix $ [ I - \epsilon^2 \mathbf{v} \mathbf{v}^T ]$ is positive definite, and the right hand side of \eqref{HQ1} is positive, which is consistent with the the representation of an ellipsoid in terms of a quadratic form with positive definite matrix.

-An $n$-dimensional cone, denoted by $C$, may also be expressed in terms of the quadratic form $Q$ with $\epsilon > 1$, but with a right hand side value of zero.
+An $n$-dimensional right circular cone, denoted by $C$, with center $\mathbf{c}$, axis vector $\mathbf{v}$, and eccentricity $\epsilon$, may also be expressed in terms of the quadratic form $Q$ with $\epsilon > 1$, but with a right hand side value of zero.
 That is,

 Note that $C$ is a cone since if $\mathbf{x} - \mathbf{c} \in C$, then $\lambda(\mathbf{x} - \mathbf{c}) \in C$ for $\lambda \geq 0$.

 The cone $C$ has two "sheets" denoted by $C_1$ and $C_2$, where $C_1 = \{ \mathbf{x} : \parallel \mathbf{x} - \mathbf{c} \parallel = \epsilon \mathbf{v}(\mathbf{x} - \mathbf{c}) \}$, and is the subset of $C$ that is closest to the focal point $\mathbf{p}_1$.
 The sheet $C_2 = \{ \mathbf{x} : \parallel \mathbf{x} - \mathbf{c} \parallel = \epsilon \mathbf{v}(\mathbf{c} - \mathbf{x}) \}$ and is the subset of $C$ closest to the focal point $\mathbf{p}_2$.
 Observe that $\parallel \mathbf{x} - \mathbf{c} \parallel/(\mathbf{x} - \mathbf{c})\mathbf{v} = c/a = \epsilon$.